3. Getting Started¶

 3.3.1.
 Creating a Data Store¶

-Create the data store called family
+Create the data store called family by clicking

-by clicking on the header to display a dialog,
+on the header to display a dialog,

-entering the name “family” in the text field, and clicking the button on the dialog.
+entering the name “family” in the text field, and clicking the

-This creates, and immediately selects, a data store of type par-complex-nn
+This creates, and immediately selects, a data store of type par-complex-nn.

 .